 But use this inroad as a first step, not the entire journey, to a strong Digital Reality.

 .. but why wait to start the conversation?
-What are your questions or ideas on how systems and processes for Internal Operations can be part of a Digital Transformation?
+What are your questions or ideas on how systems and processes for Customers can be part of a Digital Transformation?
 Join in the conversation with your Comments …

 - The Five Core Components of a Great Digital Business

 - Digital Business and Internal Operations: Treasure in the Foundation

 - Digital Business and Customer Relationships: Big Value in Tight Connections

 - Digital Business and Products: Changing the Game in a Big Way

 - Digital Business and Data: The Critical Connective Tissue

 - Digital Business and Your Team: Talent and Engagement